superzrb126/learning/Engine-1.11.0.md

 ### Runtime

-* Fix an issue where registry service options in the daemon configuration file were not properly taken into account ([#21045](https://github.com/docker/docker/pull/21045))
 * Docker with device mapper will now refuse to run if `udev sync` is not available ([#21097](https://github.com/docker/docker/pull/21097))
 * Fix a bug where Docker would not validate the config file upon configuration reload ([#21089](https://github.com/docker/docker/pull/21089))
+* Fix hang that would happen on attach if initial start was to fail ([#21048](https://github.com/docker/docker/pull/21048))
+* Fix an issue where registry service options in the daemon configuration file were not properly taken into account ([#21045](https://github.com/docker/docker/pull/21045))
 * Fix an issue where nanoseconds were not correctly taken in account when filtering Docker events ([#21013](https://github.com/docker/docker/pull/21013))
 * Fix the handling of Docker command when passed a 64 bytes id ([#21002](https://github.com/docker/docker/pull/21002))
 * Docker will now return a `204` (i.e http.StatusNoContent) code when it successfully deleted a network ([#20977](https://github.com/docker/docker/pull/20977))